AtteAalto/BINGO/README.md

 ## Method parameters

 Method parameters are given to the _BINGO_-function as a structure called parameters.
-The values are set in the file _BINGO_init_, and it is not necessary to change these parameters, although it is advised that the user chooses a good value for the _link_pr_ parameter.
+The values are set in the file _BINGO_init_, and it is not necessary to change these parameters.
 The parameter fields are:

   - _link_pr_: The prior for networks is that the existence of each link is independent of others.
 If a link exists with (prior) probability _p_, then _link_pr_ = _p_ / (1-_p_).
 This parameter controls the level of sparsity in the network samples.
-This should be specified by the user.
+This can be specified by the user, but it is not necessary.
 For example, if there are 50 nodes, and it is expected that each node has about 2-3 (incoming/outgoing) links, then one should set, for example, _p_ = 2.5 / 50.
 However, if the user does not provide the parameter, the default value is _link_pr_ = 1/_n_.
+Note that this parameter can also be a matrix, if different priors are given for different links.
   - _its_: number of iterations.
   - _nstep_: number of steps in the “continuous” trajectory between the measurement times.
 Default value is 4.
 It can be reduced to 3 or even 2 if the sampling takes a very long time.
 If it is one, the method reduces to a kind of a discrete-time GPDM.
   - _Theur_: a temperature variable used in a heuristic scheme to speed up the topology sampling.
 If _Theur_ is one, it corresponds to exact sampling.
 Higher _Theur_ improves the acceptance probability of the topology sampling.